 The LGPS provides salary related defined benefits, which are not dependent upon investment performance.
-As it is a statutory funded pension scheme, it is a secure pension arrangement with rules set out in legislation made under Acts of Parliament (the Superannuation Act 1972 and Public Service Pensions Act 2013).
+As the LGPS is a statutory funded pension scheme, it's a secure pension arrangement with rules set out in legislation made under Acts of Parliament (the Superannuation Act 1972 and Public Service Pensions Act 2013).

-The LGPS is a registered public service scheme under Chapter 2 of Part 4 of the Finance Act 2004.
-It has achieved automatic registration by virtue of Part 1 of Schedule 36 of that Act (because the LGPS was, immediately before 6 April 2006, both a retirement benefits scheme approved under Chapter I of Part XIV of the Income and Corporation Taxes Act 1988 and a relevant statutory scheme under section 611A of that Act).
+The LGPS is a registered public service pension scheme under Chapter 2 of Part 4 of the Finance Act 2004, achieving automatic registration by virtue of Part 1 of Schedule 36 of that Act (because the LGPS was, immediately before 6 April 2006, both a retirement benefits scheme approved under Chapter I of Part XIV of the Income and Corporation Taxes Act 1988 and a relevant statutory scheme under section 611A of that Act).
 The LGPS was contracted out of the State Second Pension (S2P) until 5 April 2016 and it provides benefits that are as good as most members would receive if they had been in the S2P.

 The LGPS benefits are primarily governed by Local Government Pension Scheme Regulations 2013 (SI 2013/2356) and Local Government Pension Scheme (Transitional Provisions, Savings and Amendment) Regulations 2014 (SI 2014/525).
-These are subject to amendment over time.
+The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 came into force on 1 November 2016.
+These are all subject to amendment over time.